Alejogb1/job-board/blog-data/pos-tagging-using-brown-tag-set-in-nltk.md

 brown_tagger = train_brown_tagger()
 ```

-Okay so this first snippet trains the unigram tagger which is the baseline for many POS tagging tasks.
+this first snippet trains the unigram tagger which is the baseline for many POS tagging tasks.
 I've seen some folk try to start with RNNs or transformers for this problem but they overcomplicate it unigram taggers are a good start they are fast and work well most of the time anyway So we import the necessary modules train a basic model and evaluate it and then return the tagger itself You can also try other taggers.
 There are a bunch available in NLTK its like a candy store you have the `averaged_perceptron_tagger` which is generally better so I included a download for it and the `UnigramTagger` like the one we used above for some reason people like the UnigramTagger as it is easy to understand

 Next up let's see how to use the tagger to actually tag some text.
 This is the fun part where the magic happens